 Managing fatigue

 Fatigue is having less energy or feeling more tired than usual.
 It’s normal to feel fatigued after your surgery.
 This may last for 6 to 8 weeks after surgery, but it will get better slowly over time.
 Try to increase your activity level every day to help manage your fatigue.
 Get up, get dressed, and walk.
-You may need a nap during the day, but try to stay out of bed as much as possible so you’ll sleep at night.
+You may need a nap during the day, but try to stay out of bed as much as possible so you will sleep at night.

 Driving